 His journey has led him to an active involvement with mental health awareness campaigns in New Zealand where he speaks openly about his battle.
 He has written two books, All Blacks Don't Cry and Stand by Me.

 JK became a Westpac Ambassador in 2013 and with our support, continues to spread his message to help kiwis understand more about mental illness and encourage them to talk about it.

 On Westpac’s regional speaking tours JK talks to packed-out community halls in our provincial areas.
 The energy and enthusiasm he brings to his sessions draws in crowds from far and wide.
 The feedback from those who attend is incredible and heart-warming.
 He literally saves lives.

 The world-class winger is passionate about putting an end to youth suicide and influences thousands of school students in his role as a Westpac Ambassador.
 He also extends his knowledge to Westpac employees with high-energy seminars on coping with stress and the importance of mental wellness.

 JK’s work in the mental health area has gone a long way to removing the stigma that surrounds depression in New Zealand.
 As the first rugby player to openly talk about depression Sir John Kirwan continues to prove himself as a true kiwi icon both on and off the field.

-Westpac Ambassador Sir John Kirwan is embarking on a journey around New Zealand
+Westpac Ambassador Sir John Kirwan is heading to the Far North

-Sir John Kirwan is speaking in community halls about his personal story and messages around depression, hope, and mental wellness.
+Sir John Kirwan will travel to Kaitaia in early April to speak to students and the wider community about his personal story and messages around depression, hope, and mental wellness.